SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 ## 5 Replace the credential configuration in your integration flows

 5.1 Once you've created your personal SAP SuccessFactors credential configuration in Step 4, you have to include it into your SAP SuccessFactors backend calls embedded in the Integration Flows.
 You've imported these Integration Flows in Part 1 of this mission.
-Please open the two integration flows and perfporm the following steps.
+Please open the two integration flows and perform the following steps.

 5.2 If you e.g. open the **Approve Leave Request** integration flow, please click on **Configure** in the read-only mode.
 This allows you to set some variables, which are embedded in the intgration flow and require your customer specific landscape settings.